exercism/python/exercises/concept/ghost-gobble-arcade-game/.docs/instructions.md

 ## 4. Define if Pac-Man wins

-Define the `win()` function that takes three parameters (_if Pac-Man has eaten all of the dots_, _if Pac-Man has a power pellet active_, and _if Pac-Man is touching a ghost_) and returns a boolean value if Pac-Man wins.
+Define the `win()` function that takes three parameters (_if Pac-Man has eaten all of the dots_, _if Pac-Man has a power pellet active_, and _if Pac-Man is touching a ghost_) and returns a Boolean value if Pac-Man wins.
  The function should return `True` if Pac-Man has eaten all of the dots and has not lost based on the parameters defined in part 3.

 ```python